rafaelcamargo/portfolio/src/scripts/blog/posts/english/clean-code.md

 ## Edit brilliantly.

 *Red, Green, Blue*.
-This is an expression related to Test Driven Development - TDD.
+This is an expression related to Test Driven Development (TDD).
 Those three colors represent the following development steps:

 - Red: Once you write a test before implementing it, the test fails when it runs for the first time.
 - Green: You iterate through the implementation up to the test succeed.
 - Blue: As soon as the test passes, you transform the code that only works into a code that works very well.

-After having a passing test, you have all the safety you need to re-read your code and make sure the names you have chosen are still making sense.
+After having a passing test, you have all the safety you need to reread your code and make sure the names you have chosen are still making sense.
 If a couple lines of code can be removed.
 If the implementation could be cleaner.
 If you don’t hit the submit button as soon as you finish writing an email, why would you consider the implementation done as soon as it works?

 About the importance of editing, Jason Fried wrote [Eureka!
 We’re editors](https://signalvnoise.com/posts/2930-svn-flashback-eureka-were-editors), and Carolyn Cherry noticed it very well: